mrkarstrom/mrkarstrom/README.md

 *   🎙  I have made some reels for [HTML All The Things](https://www.instagram.com/htmlallthethings/)
 *   🚀  I've previously been working full time for 1.5 years at [EduTechSmart Global AB](https://edutechsmart.com)
     *   I've also contributed 1.5 years as intern at the amazing [Slowfashion website](https://slowfashion.se)
-*   🧠  I'm love to grow my skills daily in frameworks like React, SvelteKit, Svelte but also Vanilla JavaScript, PHP, C# .Net and Java!
+*   🧠  I love to grow my skills daily in frameworks/libraries like React, SvelteKit, Svelte but also Vanilla JavaScript, PHP, C# .Net and Java!
 *   ✉️  You can contact me at [magnus.karstrom@comerit.se](mailto:magnus.karstrom@comerit.se)

 ### Skills